knorth55/chainer-fcis/examples/coco/README.md

 python evaluate.py
 ```

-### Evaluation: Training
+### Evaluation: Trained model by Our Repo

 ***Work in progress***

-### Evaluation: Inference
+### Evaluation: Converted model from Original Repo

-This is evaluation of model trained by original repo.
+This is evaluation of model trained by original repo and converted to chainer.

 **FCIS ResNet101**